 The need of respite for special needs parents is probably the most overlooked necessity we have.
-Yes there are many blessings that come from having a special needs child.
+Yes, there are many blessings that come from having a special needs child.
 But to be honest, it is a lot of work.
-Hard, never ending work that can suck you dry physically, mentally, and emotionally.
+Hard, never-ending work that can suck you dry physically, mentally, and emotionally.
 I’m not going to lie or sugar coat it.
 In my opinion, this is the most difficult type of parenting a person can be faced with.

 Please don’t get me wrong.
 I love Ladybug and wouldn’t trade her for anything.
-My feelings however, do not change the fact that this is hard and we need respite.
+My feelings, however, do not change the fact that this is hard and we need respite.
 Rest is good for the body and soul.
 Without taking moments for respite you will burn out.
 I’m not saying you might burn out someday in the future.
 I’m saying it WILL happen.
 Trust me, I’ve been there.
-In fact I would say I’m on the verge of being there now.
+In fact, I would say I’m on the verge of being there now.

 Danger of Burnout

 Burnout happens when you’ve reached your limit.
 The stress is high and you’ve been operating this way for an extended period of time.
-Eventually you will meet the end of your rope.
+Eventually, you will meet the end of your rope.
 You’ll have nothing more to give.
 You’ve finally met your breaking point.
 When you’re falling apart emotionally from sheer exhaustion you are officially burned out.

 When you reach the point of burnout it is easy to focus on yourself and what you’re feeling.
 Those feelings are completely justified.
-However, let’s take a moment to look outside of ourselves during times of burnout to see how it effects others.
+However, let’s take a moment to look outside of ourselves during times of burnout to see how it affects others.

 Value of Respite

 I also believe it’s very important to find some time for respite when you can.
-Respite is different from self care or getting a break in that you completely get away.
+Respite is different from self-care or getting a break in that you completely get away.
 Respite is not sending the kids to grandma’s so you can run errands or clean the house.
 No, respite is taking a break from any and all responsibilities.
 As special needs parents, we need to take these moments to recharge.
 We need rest physically and mentally from the demands on our life.
 We need to take these breaks to be rejuvenated.

 So why do I say we need to get away for respite?
 For me, if I send the kids somewhere for a day and just stay home all I see is everything that needs to be done.
-Even if I lounge around binge watching Netflix all day I see what isn’t done.
+Even if I lounge around binge-watching Netflix all day I see what isn’t done.
 I’ll be bothered by what I should be doing (even though I should be resting) and then I’ll start feeling guilty for not being productive.
 This is why I say true respite means getting away.

 It doesn’t need to be a big elaborate vacation, you could get a hotel room across town.
 The point is, you should cut yourself off from any of your day to day responsibilities to truly rest.
 You should do activities that you are doing just for you.
-To someone respite means sleeping all day and ordering room service.
+To someone, respite means sleeping all day and ordering room service.
 Someone else might be rejuvenated by adventure and go hiking.
 The central point to respite is to get away and do something you enjoy.
 Do something for you.

 Don’t feel guilty

-As special needs parents we give of ourselves each and every day.
+As special needs parents, we give of ourselves each and every day.
 Almost everything we do goes unnoticed.
 Not only do you need respite, you’ve earned it.
 Do not under any circumstances let others make you feel guilty for asking for respite.
 Don’t feel guilty for sending your kids to spend the weekend with grandma and grandpa.
 This life cannot be understood unless you are living it.

 My husband and I took a vacation together last year to celebrate our 10th anniversary.
 It was just the two of us.
 I cannot tell you how important it was to both of us.
 We got the respite we desperately needed.
 We also had an amazing time being able to focus on each other and our relationship.